-- In the quick menu, tap TRENDS & LOGS /LOGS. - Scroll among all the events listed. - The LOGS window offers a search function.
+- In the extended menu, tap TRENDS & LOGS /LOGS. - · Scroll among all the events listed. - The LOGS window offers a search function.
 Tap the text field to open the keyboard and enter a search word.
-To display only log items that contain the search word entered, tap Filter.
-Tap again to deactivate the filter. - Use the backspace arrow to delete the search word.
+To display only log items that contain the search word entered, tap Filter. - Use the backspace arrow to delete the search word.